-Article 1 - At the beginning of each game, a coin toss will be held.
-The winner of the coin toss will have the following options: (1) offense, (2) defense or (3) choice of goal to defend, or (4) defer option to the second half.
-The loser of the opening toss will have choice of the remaining options for the first half.
-The captain, not having the first choice of options for the second half, shall exercise one of the remaining options.
+Article 1.
+At the beginning of each half, a coin toss will be held.
+The winner of the coin toss will have the following options: (1) offense, (2) defense or (3) choice of goal to defend.
+The loser of the opening toss will have choice of the remaining options for the first half and will have the first choice of all options in the second half.
+The loser of the toss shall have first choice at the beginning of the second half.
+The winner of the toss has remaining second half options.
+There is NO DEFERRMENT to the second half.